9. Care home fees

 Price limits for care home places

 There is usually an upper limit on how much a local authority will spend on an individual’s care home fees.
 This is referred to as the usual or standard rate.
 The local authority will normally tell you what the limit is.
-Often they will provide a list of care homes in the area within this budget and families can choose from this list.
-The family may find a different home in the area themselves that is within the local authority’s budget.
+Often they will provide a list of care homes in the area within this budget and the person with dementia, or those supporting them, can choose from this list.
+It may be possible to may find a different home in the area themselves that is within the local authority’s budget.
 For more information see our page on Selecting a care home.

 The local authority has a duty to meet the assessed care needs of the person with dementia.
 Therefore, if it is not possible to meet the person’s needs within the local authority’s price limit, the local authority is obliged to fund the person in a more expensive care home.

 The local authority must do what they can to provide for the person’s preferred choice of accommodation and must offer at least one option that is affordable within the local authority price limit.
 Unless there is good reason, it should offer a choice of more than one place.